VisionLearningGroup/R-C3D/README.md

   	```

 ### Notes:
-### The code for THUMOS'14 dataset and charades dataset is uploaded to the correspoding folder.
+### The codes for THUMOS'14 dataset and Charades dataset are uploaded to the corresponding folders.